lealceldeiro/gems/JavaConcurrencyInPractice/Chapter6/README.md

 Submitting a `Runnable` or `Callable` to an `Executor` constitutes a safe publication of the `Runnable` or `Callable` from the submitting thread to the thread that will eventually execute the task.

 Similarly, setting the result value for a `Future` constitutes a safe publication of the result from the thread in which it was computed to any thread that retrieves it via get.

+### 6.3.4 Limitations of parallelizing heterogeneous tasks

+Without finding finer-grained parallelism among similar tasks, this approach will yield diminishing returns.

+A further problem with dividing heterogeneous tasks among multiple workers is that the tasks may have disparate sizes

+The real performance payoff of dividing a program’s workload into tasks comes when there are a large number of independent, homogeneous tasks that can be processed concurrently.